-11. SSA shall maintain an asset inventory of all software and hardware components within the boundary of the information system housing NDNH information.
-The inventory shall be detailed enough for SSA to track and report.
+11. SSA shall maintain an asset inventory of all software and hardware components within the boundary of the information system housing the NDNH information.
+The inventory shall be at a level of granularity deemed necessary by SSA for internal tracking and reporting.